 To download a demonstration video about the PMF, an information leaflet and the PMF mini-guide, please see below:

 If you have questions about the use, development and plans for ongoing use of the PMF, please contact Helen Scott, UHR's Executive Director, via email@example.com or 07592 504951.

 The user institution understands that the People Management Framework (PMF) and User Guidance is made available for use with the following terms and conditions.

-The PMF was developed by PricewaterhouseCoopers LLP (“PwC”) and may be used, on a sub-licence basis, by organisations in the UK and Ireland that are in membership of Universities HR and/or in receipt of HEFCE funding, subject to the following.
+The PMF was developed by PricewaterhouseCoopers LLP (“PwC”) and may be used, on a sub-licence basis, by organisations in the UK and Ireland that are in membership of Universities HR, subject to the following.

 The PMF has been developed using data and assumptions from a variety of sources.
 PwC has not sought to establish the reliability of those sources or verified the information so provided, nor has the Framework been audited by PwC.
 Accordingly no representation or warranty of any kind (whether express or implied) is given by PwC as to the internal consistency or accuracy of the PMF nor any output from it.
 Moreover the PMF does not absolve any recipient from conducting its own audit in order to verify its functionality and/or performance.
 You should not act upon the information contained in the PMF without obtaining specific professional advice.